Skip to main content

 Useful link: Achieving Continuous Application Security with DevSecOps

-Any team can submit changes, then decide whether the change benefits or troubles the team.
+Any team can submit changes and decide whether they benefit or trouble the team.
 Change management is associated with bureaucracy in IT businesses.

 Identify threats as they emerge in each code to change and update quickly.
-Threat investigation is one of the crucial security practices used to guide and visualize the potential of something awful.
+Threat investigation is one crucial security practice used to guide and visualize the potential of something awful.

 Download PDF